Power Up Your Brand with Custom USB Charging Cables

 When one needs to charge up more than one device at a time, a multi-function charging option can save time and keep everything up and running.
 As stated earlier, universal charging options are in high demand, as they work for everyone.
 Additional choices include: the Leather Look 3-in-1 Charging Cable Key Ring and the 3 Way Retractable MFi Noodle Cable.

 There are several types of universal charging cables available with differing ways to access the attachments.
-There are chargers with built-in attachments, allowing convenient access to each charging tip, but these tend to be bulkier in size.
 Others have interchangeable tips, which are more compact, but require a quick flip to switch from one to the other and cannot charge more than one type of device at a time.

 What Kind of Special Features and Accessories are Available for Charging Cables?